BuchananDJB/WebCalculator/README.md

 - Toggle positive/negative numbers using the ± button.
 - Use the decimal button (.) to input decimal numbers.
 - Press the "=" button to perform the selected operation and display the result.

+## Known Bugs
+- Currently does not support consecutive operations without using the "=" button. e.g. These exact inputs: '5 + 5 + 5 + 5 =' produce a result of 10 rather than 20.